 “Outside In” might be a car accident or falling down the stairs.
-The physical body is impacted from outside forces, and automatic, reflexive actions — usually showing up as hyper-contracted muscles — stabilizing or protecting the bodymind from these outside forces.
+The physical body is impacted by outside forces, and automatic, reflexive actions — usually showing up as hyper-contracted muscles — stabilizing or protecting the bodymind from these outside forces.
 These are the kinds of issues dealt with very well by properly trained soft tissue therapists.
-(See, for example, my article on LinkedIn Pulse: 2nd Hip Replacement)
+(See, for example, my article on LinkedIn Pulse: Prevent 2nd Hip Replacement on Same Hip)

 “Inside Out” issues are, for example, the psycho-emotional forces — fear, anger, rage, guilt, and so on — generated internally by the mind and emotions.
 Emotions are primarily in the body, but partially “in” the mind, as well.
 Sometimes, however, the mind identifies with the emotion so much that it “remembers” and “replays” the feeling(s) even if the original source is no longer present in the body.
 But it “feels” real!

 The mental/emotional “stuff” can end up expressing as muscle tension.
 The result can be Dr. Sarno’s TMS or Tension Myoneural Syndrome*.
 These are the internally generated forces Dr. Sarno deals with so well.